Anglo-Saxon Crime and Punishment: A Deep Dive into Early Medieval Justice

 -

 Crimes against the person: These included murder, manslaughter, assault, rape, kidnapping, and wounding.
 The severity of the crime depended on factors such as the status of the victim and the intent of the perpetrator.
-For example, killing a nobleman carried a far greater penalty than killing a commoner.
+To give you an idea, killing a nobleman carried a far greater penalty than killing a commoner.

 -